UsmanKhanG/usmankhang.github.io/_posts/2024-10-16-Wavelength_2024_Part_1.md

 Was it a good learning experience?
 Yes.
 Am I happy I went through with it?
 Yes, I was able to attend Wavelength 2024 all-expenses-paid and have one of my best tournament runs ever.
 Will I be doing it again?
 Hell no, but that's also what I said about Summit voting...
 So who's to say.

 If you made it this far, thank you for reading!
-Stay tuned for part 2 where I will go over my trip and travelling to the US for the second time on my own!
+Stay tuned for part 2 where I will go over my trip and travelling to the US for the second time for myself!